TimSchopf/TimSchopf/README.md

 ## 📬 Contact

 See bio 👈.
-Feel free to contact me about on topic!
+Feel free to contact me on any topic!